 Agency submits that it conducted the RIF in accordance with D.C.
 Official Code by affording Employee one round of lateral competition and thirty (30) days written notice prior to the effective date of the RIF.
-Agency notes that 1) Employee did not make any claim of relief cognizable before OEA; 2) Employee's claims regarding her quality of work and education are irrelevant; and 3) Employee's SCD is correct.
-Agency further submits that this matter should be dismissed as moot because Employee was reinstated to her same position that she possessed with Agency prior to the RIF, and she has received backpay.
+Agency also notes that 1) Employee failed to state a cognizable claim for relief; 2) the RIF timing was permissible, and that Employee did not explain what she meant by 'untimely', nor does she cite any facts in support of this claim; 3) the RIF properly considered seniority and other factors; 4) Employee was properly included in the Solid Waste Education and Enforcement Program ("SWEEP") RIF as she was reassigned to SWEEP and this was made official in April of 2010; and 5) Employee's lack of a recent evaluation does not nullify the RIF.
+Agency further submits that this matter should be dismissed as moot because Employee was reinstated to her same position of record and she has received backpay.
 Agency explains that since Employee has been granted the entire relief sought, this matter is now moot.
 12

-In this matter, Agency has submitted Employee's most recent SF-50, which highlights that Employee was reinstated effective October 1, 2011, and the RIF, which was effective September 30, 2011, was cancelled.
+In this matter, Agency has submitted Employee's most recent SF-50 which highlights that Employee was reinstated effective October 1, 2011, and the RIF, which was effective September 30, 2011, was cancelled.
 Moreover, apart from the Petition for Appeal, Employee has since failed to submit any documentary evidence to prove that she still has a legally cognizable interest in the outcome of this matter.
 Accordingly, I conclude that this matter is moot because there is no other available remedy that Employee has not already received.
-13